-As background, Plan Prince George's 2035 Approved General Plan (Plan 2035) classifies this application as located within the Established Communities Growth Policy Area.
+Plan Prince George's 2035 Approved General Plan (Plan 2035) classifies this application as located within the Established Communities Growth Policy Area.
 Established communities areas are most appropriate for context-sensitive infill and low- to medium-density development.
 The subject property is surrounded by single-family residences and open space parcels.
 These open space parcels are owned and maintained by two different homeowners associations, the Oakstone Homeowners Association, Inc., and the Springfield Manor Homeowners Association, Inc. The proposed use of a planned retirement community (with age-restricted single-family attached dwellings) complements the surrounding neighborhood uses.

-The 2022 Approved Bowie-Mitchellville and Vicinity Master Plan, recommends low-density residential land uses on the subject property (Map 16, Future Land Use, p.
+The master plan recommends low-density residential land uses on the subject property (Map 16, Future Land Use, p.
 50).
 The description of the residential low land use category is, "Residential areas up to 3.5 dwelling units per acre.
 Primarily single-family detached dwellings," (Table 3, Future Land Use Categories, p.
 49).
 The density proposed with this application is 4.7 dwelling units per acre.
 However, Section 27-395(a)(3)(C) of the prior Zoning Ordinance states that for a planned retirement community, "The average number of dwelling units per acre shall not exceed (8) for the gross tract area."
-While the prior Zoning Ordinance permits the proposed density, the master plan goals and policies ensure that the proposed planned retirement community use does not substantially impair the integrity or validity of the master plan.
+Therefore, the proposed number of dwelling units conforms to the prior Zoning Ordinance.